Homepage > Journal > How much does it cost to create a mobile application? The average cost of a mobile app

 The architecture of a typical mobile application

-A diagram showing the architecture of the UBER application.
+Illustration showing the architecture of an application

 In general, mobile application services can be divided into four categories:

-• functional services (e.g., push notifications)
+• Functional services (e.g., push notifications)

-• infrastructural services (e.g., hosting)
+• Infrastructural services (e.g., hosting)

-• administrative services (e.g., user management)
+• Administrative services (e.g., user management)

-• IT support services (e.g., updates).
+• IT support services (e.g., updates)

 This is because it involves not only the price of the annual subscription but also the level and complexity of the integration itself.